Within arts, cats can have a symbolic meaning, and depending on the period of time, that meaning may vary. Their nocturnal habits gave them a...

 This kind of attitude developed during the Middle Ages.
 At that time cats were persecuted.
 For example, in 1232, Pope Gregory IX urged the Inquisition to keep an eye on black cats.
 Later, in 1484, Pope Innocent VIII, decreed that these creatures were helpers of the demon worshipped by witches.
 Despite all their troubles, cats continued to purr blissfully at home, becoming emblems of the pleasures of the household.
 They definitely know how to position themselves in the best spot in the house to find warmth in winter and coolness in summer.

 Antonello da Messina (ca. 1430–1479), an Italian artist, painted St. Jerome (ca. 347–420) working in his studio in solitude.
 Jerome of Stridon is an ideal model of the learned humanist.
 The book he is reading represents knowledge.
-The also artist introduced numerous animals as if to invite us to look at the painting and to discover its every secret.
+The artist also introduced numerous animals as if to invite us to look at the painting and to discover its every secret.
 For example, two elegant birds sit on the step of the doorway.
-The peacock generally symbolizes immortality, while the partridge can mean either truth or deceit.
+The peacock generally symbolizes immortality, while the partridge can mean either the truth or deceit.

 As we move deeper into the room, we notice a lion, padding towards the saint.
 It refers to the story of St. Jerome pulling a thorn out of a lion’s paw.
 In gratitude, the lion followed the priest around for the rest of his life, like a pet.
 But can you spot the cat?

 The cat is sitting at the far left-hand side of the platform.
 Enjoying the shafts of sunlight, it might be asleep or possibly lost in contemplation.
 Initially, the painter had not planned to include the cat in this painting.
 He added it at a later time, using less saturated colors.
 As a result, over time the cat has become less pronounced.
-Still, da Messina shows the alliance between intellectuals and cats, which becomes more significant from the beginnings of the Renaissance onward.
+Still, Da Messina shows the alliance between intellectuals and cats, which becomes more significant from the beginnings of the Renaissance onward.

 Once fitted with a bell, the cat will announce its presence.
 It can no longer catch mice, thus bringing loss and misfortune to its owners.
 Therefore, such an undertaking makes no sense.
 Here Bruegel warns us against taking risky and vain actions.
 At the same time, he condemns cowards who need to arm themselves to become more courageous.

 Painted by the French artist, Edouard Manet (1832–1883), Olympia shows a nude woman lying on a bed.
 Manet’s painting was inspired by Titian’s Venus of Urbino.
 However, in Titian’s work, the two handmaidens stand behind Venus and the little dog, a symbol of fidelity, is lying beside her.
-Manet replaced the two handmaidens with a single, black woman.
+Manet replaced the two handmaidens with a Black woman.
 She holds a bouquet, perhaps a gift from the woman’s lover, waiting behind the green drape.

 Furthermore, Manet substituted the little dog with a black cat.
 This creature is sometimes connected with nocturnal promiscuity.
 In western tradition, the color black is also associated with evil and death.
 These details, as well as Olympia’s pose and challenging gaze, reinforced the impression that this is a prostitute.
 Consequently, the profanation of the idealized nude, the very foundation of academic tradition, caused a shock at the 1865 Salon.